 1. Maintaining a constant temperature

 Cause: A persistent myth suggests that you can save energy by leaving the house at a comfortable 68 degrees (a widely recommended winter setting), even when you are sleeping or away at work.
 The idea is that it takes more energy for the furnace to reach a comfortable temperature than to maintain that temperature.

-2. Cranking up the temperature to warm up the house
+2. Cranking up the temperature to warm the house

 Effect: No time is saved in reheating the house.
-Most furnaces pump out heat at the same rate no matter the temperature.
-They just cycle on for a longer period to reach a higher temperature.
+Most furnaces pump out heat at the same rate no matter what the temperature -- they just cycle on for a longer period to reach a higher temperature.
 The furnace will take the same amount of time to return to 68 degrees regardless of the thermostat setting.
 By cranking up the thermostat, you are likely to overheat the house past 68 degrees and waste energy.
 Just reset the thermostat to 68, make some hot chocolate and wait.

 3. Closing off vents in unused rooms

 Cause: You don't want to waste energy heating rooms you aren't using.